tanyaweaver/python-dev-accelerator/source/assignments/learning_journal_3.rst

 Heroku.
 Submit that screenshot and a link to the pull request you created for the step1 branch.

-Use the comment feature here in canvas to submit the following:
+Use the comment feature in canvas to submit the following:

 * At least one well-formed question about the work you did for this assignment
 * At least one comment on what went well